eviatarbach/website_old/publications.md

 **Bach, Eviatar**, Valentina Radić, and Christian Schoof.
 “How sensitive are mountain glaciers to climate change?
 Insights from a block model.” *Journal of Glaciology*, April 2018, 247–258. [https://doi.org/10.1017/jog.2018.15](https://doi.org/10.1017/jog.2018.15).

 [Full text](https://www.cambridge.org/core/services/aop-cambridge-core/content/view/28BA3694D360B9CDE899703750C84900/S0022143018000151a.pdf/how_sensitive_are_mountain_glaciers_to_climate_change_insights_from_a_block_model.pdf)

+Shortlisted for [2020 IACS-IGS Graham Cogley Award](https://www.cambridge.org/core/journals/journal-of-glaciology/2020-graham-cogley-award), for papers published by early career scientists in the *Journal of Glaciology* or *Annals of Glaciology*.

 [Selected glaciology article for the period 2015–2019, Canadian National Committee for the International Union of Geodesy and Geophysics](http://cgu-ugc.ca/cguwp/wp-content/media/CNC-IUGG-2019-Quad-Report-complete.pdf)
 <div class="altmetric-embed" data-badge-type="donut" data-altmetric-id="34137384" />